| Path: Eric's Site / Eric / Travel / Germany / Visits / Bruxelles | Related: Germany, Journal, Visits (Site Map) |

 As I left the train station, I checked the posted map to familiarize myself with the area around the station.
 I already knew my hotel was northeast of the station, but I wanted to check the details.
 It took me a minute to figure out the map.
 It did not depict north at the top.
 East was at the top of the map, and I am not sure it was due east, nor did I see any compass or other symbol alerting the reader to this.
 Another map I found posted on the street later in my visit showed west at the top of the map.
 It is hard to match up streets on different maps or with your memory when the maps are drawn differently.

-with my bags) and checked in.
-The hotel registration form asks for
+bags) and checked in.
+The hotel registration form asks for your profession, in

 Godiva,